-I have recently been told that my perimeter drainage system requires replacement – is this the case?
+I've been told that my perimeter drainage system requires replacement – is this the case?

 It could be, however our experience has been that many contractors will give a quick inspection and promptly recommend a full system replacement.